Xfinity xFi Pods Review (Gen 2): A Budget-Friendly Mesh WiFi Extender

 Reliability

 The network remained stable during weeks of regular use with streaming, gaming, video calls, and 50+ connected devices.
 No drops.
 Overall, the xFi Pods Gen 2 delivered excellent WiFi coverage throughout my home.
 The speeds were fast enough for 4K streaming and gaming when near a pod.
-While the maximum throughput is lower than high-end mesh systems, the xFi Pods provide reliable whole-home coverage at an affordable price.
+While the maximum throughput isn’t at the level of high‑end Wi‑Fi 6/6E mesh systems, the xFi Pods provide reliable whole-home coverage at an affordable price.
+Note: because Pods are Wi‑Fi 5, some devices on an XB8 (Wi‑Fi 6) may prefer the gateway signal and not roam optimally.

 You can also see how to increase Xfinity Upload speed if you are having slow upload issues.